-- Our Going Places course teaches young, independent travellers how to see the world from a new perspective: it creates a mentality of confidence and curiosity, and focuses on the vital importance of cultural sensitivity and understanding our place in the destinations we visit.
+- Our Going Places course teaches young, independent travellers how to see the world from a new perspective: it creates a mentality of confidence and curiosity, focusing on the importance of cultural sensitivity and understanding in the destinations we visit.

-- We actively encourage people to explore outside their comfort zones by engaging actively with the cultures they encounter while they travel.
-This means using online content, printed literature, classes, talks and seminars to show our fellow travellers how much more enriching travel can be when we engage with local businesses and have respect and awareness of local customs and values.
+- We actively encourage people to explore outside their comfort zones by engaging with the cultures they encounter while they travel.
+This means using online content (printed literature, classes, talks and seminars) to show our fellow travellers how travel can be enriched through engagement with local businesses and awareness of local customs and values.

-- We also are committed to using Vagabands for humanitarian causes around the world – with uses ranging from the identification of natural disaster victims and refugees, to helping the elderly or mentally ill communicate their medical and personal needs.
+- We are committed to using Vagabands to aid humanitarian causes around the world.
+When there is opportunity to help we will always rise to the occasion, with uses of Vagabands ranging from the identification of natural disaster victims and refugees, to helping the elderly or mentally ill communicate their medical and personal needs.

 - We’re equally passionate about social sustainability here on the home front.
-Keeping production in-house, here in London, means we can personally oversee our production process, making sure that we adhere to the very highest standards of health & safety and employee welfare.
+By keeping production in-house, we are able to oversee the entire production process and adhere to the very highest standards of health & safety and employee welfare.

 The average person spends 35% of their adult life at work.
-Work conditions play a huge role in people’s mental and physical health, and we consider it our responsibility to make sure that everybody we employ finds their time with us both gainful and joyful.
-Our employees’ happiness is our single biggest investment; it shows in their work, and it shows when they go home at the end of the day.
+Work conditions play a huge role in people’s mental and physical health, and that’s why our employees’ happiness is our single biggest investment.
+We consider it our responsibility to make sure that everybody we employ finds their time with us both beneficial and joyful, and it shows in their work.

 - We are committed to providing a London living wage to every Vagaband employee, and have a 0% wage-gap.
 We have also enacted a policy which states that executives’ pay is not fixed, and is instead based on their performance and competence, not on their title.